nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `view goal`

 ### 2.2.7 Viewing calorie summary
 If you want to see the calories you consumed from food or burnt from exercise, you can use this command.
 Note that positive net calorie does not mean you are gaining weight.
-It does not take calories burnt from being alive into account and you actually burn much more calories from being alive than doing workout.
+It does not take calories burnt from performing everyday tasks into account and you may actually burn much more calories from performing everyday tasks than doing a workout.

 Format: `view summary`